haresh-sai06/Quro-farms/README.md

 -> Contact

 Overview:
-Quro Farms is an online platform designed to deliver fresh, organic products directly from farms to customers' doorsteps.
+Quro Farms is an online platform designed to deliver fresh, natural products directly from farms to customers' doorsteps.
 The application allows users to browse products, add them to a cart, and place orders via WhatsApp for a seamless shopping experience.

 Features:
-Product Browsing: View a catalog of organic farm products.
+Product Browsing: View a catalog of natural farm products.
 Shopping Cart: Add, update, or remove items with quantity controls.
 Order Summary: Review cart items on the Order Now page.
 Customer Details: Input name, email, address, city, and PIN code for delivery.